OCA/sale-workflow/sale_amendment/README.rst

 * record the reason given for the amendment in the chatter

 In the sale order form view, the canceled lines are in grey, and the various quantities are displayed in the sale order lines.
+The total amount of the sale order is now computed ignoring the canceled lines.

 Known issues / Roadmap
 ======================